matscus/monitoring/README.md

 * Server uptime, CPU idle percent, number of CPU cores, available memory, swap and storage
 * System load average graph, running and blocked by IO processes graph, interrupts graph
-* CPU usage graph by mode (guest, idle, iowait, irq, nice, softirq, steal, system, user)
+* CPU usage graph by mode
-* Memory usage graph by distribution (used, free, buffers, cached)
+* Memory usage graph by distribution
-* IO usage graph (read Bps, read Bps and IO time)
+* IO usage graph
-* Network usage graph by device (inbound Bps, Outbound Bps)
+* Network usage graph by device
 * Swap usage and activity graphs

 For storage and particularly Free Storage graph, you have to specify the fstype in grafana graph request.